 Clearly, these are not the only strategies we can employ to control elongation.
 We can manipulate the other two roll radii and tensions to influence the elongation.
 However, this serves as an example as to how the model helps to determine the leveller set-up.
 Consequently, we can optimise strip levelling without disrupting production.

 A fast running model such as this one is useful in teaching the basics of strip levelling.
 Furthermore, it’s a great way to optimise your processes without interrupting production.

 Our tension leveller model is part of a suit of models we’ve developed for the aluminium rolling industry.
 You can find out about them here.
 We use our models as tools in our consulting business.
 However, you can also buy all our process models to use yourselves under a license agreement.

 This blog post was originally written by Dr Rade Ognjanovic who has now left the company.
-Please contact Dan Miller if you have any questions.
+Please contact Kyle Smith if you have any questions.